 Presently, the Noble County Public Defenders’ Agency employs eight attorneys and three support staff members along with the ability to hire Investigators.
 There are three full time public defenders and six deputy public defenders who are part time.
 The nine attorneys have over 175 years of legal experience and all of the attorneys are experienced trial practitioners.
 Supporting these attorneys are three legal assistants.
-Presently, the Noble County Public Defenders’ Agency is housed in a building located at 110 E. Jefferson Street, Albion, Indiana.
-The building consists of four offices, a conference room with video conferencing and two work stations for support staff members.
+Presently, the Noble County Public Defenders’ Agency is housed in a building located at 109 N. York St. Suite 2800, Albion, Indiana.
+The office consists of six offices, a conference room with video conferencing and four work stations for support staff members.

 The Public Defenders’ Agency handles approximately 70% of all major felony cases filed in Noble County and 90% of all juvenile cases.
 The agency also handles nearly all of the CHINS cases filed in Noble County along with mental health commitments.
 Since the agency was formally formed in 2000 and it has gone full time, it has saved the county approximately five Million Dollars with bringing reimbursement money from the State of over a three Million Dollars.

 110 East Jefferson Street